Mercuso/headpat-vr/README.md

 ### Server
 The latets binary file can be downloaded from the [Releases](https://github.com/Mercuso/headpat-vr/releases) section Alternatively, you can build it locally.
-Download repository, install python and execute the `build.bat` file.
+Download repository, install Python and execute the `build.bat` file.
 The executable file will be located in the `dist` folder

 ### Preparing VRChat avatar
 Follow the instructions described in the Patstrap project documentation's VRChat section: